hpcaitech/ColossalAI/applications/Chat/README.md

 - Fast model deploying
 - Perfectly integration with the Hugging Face ecosystem, high degree of model customization

+**As Colossa-AI is undergoing some major updates, this project will be actively maintained to stay in line with the Colossal-AI project.**

 More details can be found in the [blog](https://www.hpc-ai.tech/blog/colossal-ai-chatgpt).